 Serenity's Advanced Graham Screener has a filter specifically for Intrinsic Value(%).

 The filter values for finding Defensive grade stocks with the adjusted Graham Number would be:

 70% is used for the Intrinsic Value(%) because the reciprocal of 1.41 is 0.70, or 70%; and Intrinsic Value = Graham Number for Defensive grade stocks.

-Prices for Enterprising grade stocks can be adjusted similarly as well.
+Prices for Enterprising grade stocks can be adjusted similarly.

 Considering today's bond yields, Defensive and Enterprising grade stocks would need an Intrinsic Value(%) of 70% or higher to be classified as true Graham stocks.